 - How long will this transplanting project take?
 That will depend greatly on the circumstances.
 To dig a mature tree or shrub out of rocky soil (especially in cramped quarters) is back-breaking work.
 How long it takes you will largely depend on your health and on how much you are willing to push yourself.

-- The foregoing instructions pertain to shrub and tree transplanting that involves digging, moving, and re-planting a root-ball.
+- The foregoing instructions pertain to shrub, and tree transplanting that involves digging, moving, and re-planting a root-ball.
 This is how you would typically transplant stock growing on your own property.
 However, when you buy plants from nurseries to plant in your yard, there will be some differences in the operation.
 Some nursery plants are balled and burlapped.
 Others are sold bare-root.
-Still others are sold in containers; for these, be sure to tease the root-ball upon removal from the pot if there is any sign it has become root-bound.
+Still, others are sold in containers; for these, be sure to tease the root-ball upon removal from the pot if there is any sign it has become root-bound.

 - One technique sometimes used to facilitate transplanting trees or shrubs of significant size is root pruning.